Calendar of Acupuncture, Traditional Chinese Medicine and Naturopathic Medicine Classes

 Join us this fall of 2019 and dive deep into TCM psycho-neuro-immunology with Dr. Yvonne Farrell!

-In this 2 day seminar, dive deep into the nature and pathology of the Eight Extraordinary channels of acupuncture like never before, including psycho-emotional aspects of each system, enhance your learning through cases, techniques and clinical observation with Dr. Farrell.
+In this 2-3 day seminar, dive deep into the nature and pathology of the Eight Extraordinary channels of acupuncture like never before, including psycho-emotional aspects of each system, enhance your learning through cases, techniques and practicum with Dr. Farrell.

 Dr. Farrell has been involved in helping others to restore balance in their lives for over 25 years.
 In 1996, she graduated from Emperor’s College with a Master’s Degree in Chinese Medicine.
 She has been in private practice since 1997.
 She was a member of the faculty at Emperor’s College for 13 years.
 In addition to her faculty duties at Emperor’s, Yvonne was also a clinical supervisor.
 In 2007 Yvonne received her Doctoral Degree (DAOM) from Emperor’s College.
 Specializing in the use of the Secondary Vessels in treatment, Yvonne has been teaching channel theory to students for many years.
 A student Jeffrey Yuen, she has developed proficiency with the Eight Secondary Vessels system and has found they are very effective in the treatment of psychoemotional and psychospiritual disorders.
 Although she has a general practice, her specialties include the treatment of psychoemotional disorders or stress induced illness.
 She is very passionate about the medicine and enjoys sharing this through her teaching.
 Dr. Farrell is the author of the book Psycho-Emotional Pain and the Eight Extraordinary Vessels available on Amazon.